Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Numerical experiments

 \subsection{Primary empirical results}

-We display the estimated VIM for all sample sizes at each time point using logistic regression and a Super Learner in Figure~\ref{fig:sim_vim_over_time}.
-Estimation and inferential performance summaries for a sample of size 5,000 for the same prediction modelling approaches are provided in Table~\ref{tab:sim_bign_all}.
+We display the estimated VIM defined using AUC for all sample sizes at each time point using logistic regression and a super learner in Figure~\ref{fig:sim_vim_over_time} (for PPV and sensitivity, see Figures~\ref{fig:sim_vim_over_time_0.5_ppv_dgm_2} and \ref{fig:sim_vim_over_time_0.5_sensitivity_dgm_2}).
+Estimation and inferential performance summaries for a sample of size 5,000 for the super learner with respect to AUC, PPV and sensitivity at the 95$\text{th}$ percentile are provided in Table~\ref{tab:sim_bign_all_measures_0.5_dgm_2}.
 We see that for both the mean and linear trajectory summary measures, the mean bias is small ($<$0.001).
-Mean bias is less than 0.05 for all $n$ and converges to zero with increasing $n$ (details in the Supporting Information).
-Coverage of nominal 95\% confidence intervals is near 95\% for both logistic regression and the Super Learner; results for the other algorithms are provided in the Supporting Information.
-All algorithms are estimating the same population quantity, and at $n = 5000$ logistic regression and the Super Learner result in similar point estimates because both prediction models are correctly specified.
+Mean bias is less than 0.05 for all $n$ and converges to zero with increasing $n$ (Tables~\ref{tab:sim_all_avg_1_0.5_auc_dgm_2}--\ref{tab:sim_all_slope_8_0.5_sensitivity_dgm_2}).
+Coverage of nominal 95\% confidence intervals is near 95\% for both add-in and leave-out importance of all variables (both average and slope of the linear trend) for AUC and PPV at the 95$\text{th}$ percentile, and for leave-out importance (both average and slope of the linear trend) for all variables for sensitivity at the 95$\text{th}$ percentile.
+However, for add-in importance with respect to sensitivity, coverage is lower than 95\%.
+This is likely due to the fact that the true variable importance values are near zero (i.e., adding the variable does not substantially improve prediction performance) and the small effective sample size (the number of events at $n = 5000$ is 800, with 400 per data split).
+In these cases, we can see negative point estimates of additive variable importance.
+Negative add-in VIMs are a signal that both there may be residual finite-sample bias in our estimate and also that coverage may not be at the nominal level, because adding a variable to a prediction model should never decrease prediction performance unless there is insufficient data to estimate either the model or its performance well enough.
+Sample size issues are mitigated somewhat when using less flexible models; coverage when using logistic regression is near 95\% (Tables~\ref{tab:sim_all_avg_1_0.5_sensitivity_dgm_2}--\ref{tab:sim_all_slope_8_0.5_sensitivity_dgm_2}).